fleschutz/PowerShell/Docs/encrypt-file.md

 ## encrypt-file.ps1 - Encrypts a file

-This script encrypts the given file.
+This PowerShell script encrypts the given file.

 ## Parameters
 ```powershell